clojure-liberator/liberator/doc/execution-model.md

 The execution flow is driven by the outcome of the decision function.
 This is how liberator determines the final status code and which handler must be used.
-To propagate information like the negotiated media-type or wether a resource exists, a map, the *context* is, passed along.
+To propagate information like the negotiated media-type or whether a resource exists, a map, the *context* is, passed along.

 ## Context